State-Enacted Congressional Rotation Measures (1990–1995)

 This approach mirrors earlier American institutional development.
 As with direct election of Senators prior to the Seventeenth Amendment, states attempted to implement the functional goal (rotation) through available mechanisms before constitutional authorization was secured.

-The Court’s decision in Thornton rejected this approach categorically, not by evaluating individual designs, but by reclassifying all state-administered rotation mechanisms for federal office as impermissible qualifications as a class.
+The Court’s decision in U.S. Term Limits, Inc. v.
+Thornton rejected this approach categorically, not by evaluating individual designs, but by reclassifying all state-administered rotation mechanisms for federal office as impermissible qualifications as a class.

 Design Strategy of the State Measures

-Although often described as “term limits,” most state measures in this period were not lifetime eligibility caps.
+Although often described as “term limits,” most state measures in this period were not lifetime eligibility exhaustion designs.

 Instead, the dominant model was: